apache/couchdb-nano/README.md

 npm test
 ```

-after adding a new test you can run it individually (with verbose output) using:
+After adding a new test you can run it individually (with verbose output) using:

 ``` sh
 nano_env=testing node tests/doc/list.js list_doc_params